smmalik

 More...

 I hold a PhD degree in Economics from USA (with specialization in Econometrics and Economic Growth and Development), and have more than 15 years of professional experience in pedagogy and applied research.
 Over the past ten years of my affiliation with York University, I have taught a multitude of core and specialized courses in economics.
 These include introductory Micro and Macroeconomics, Intermediate Micro and Macroeconomics, Managerial Economics and Strategy, Use of Economic Data, Mathematical Economics, Health Economics, and International Economic Development and Policy.
+Currently, I am coordinating the course delivery of all sections of Introductory Micro and Macro Economics.

-My prior professional experience is quite diverse that includes teaching, research, grant writing, project management, and policy advocacy.
+My prior professional experience is quite diverse that includes teaching, research, and policy advocacy.
 Prior to my appointment at York University in 2011, I worked as Director, Mahbub ul Haq Human Development Centre- a premier think tank based in Islamabad, Pakistan set up by an internationally acclaimed development economist and practitioner, Mahbub ul Haq who was the chief architect of the Human Development Index and pioneer of annual human development reports published by the United Nations Development Programme.
 At the centre, I was involved in conducting and supervising research and writing of annual reports on various themes related to human development in South Asia.

 As an independent researcher and consultant, I have won several research grants from various international development organizations including the World Bank, International Labor Organization, and the Department for International Development, U.K.